brilacasck/micro-acc-systemc/README.md

   - #### Installing GtkWave

-    Gtkwave is a software for displaying signals simulation in a vawe figure.
+    Gtkwave is a software for displaying signals simulation in a wave figure.

     You can produce a **.vcd** output file via systemc Then you can open it via gtkwave software and watch the simulation.